cbmarcum/lazybones/README.md

 Many people have to work behind a proxy, one way to do it is to add the relevant system properties to a `JAVA_OPTS` environment variable.
 There is also another option.

-Skeletor has stolen the idea of having a special form of configuration option for system properties from Gradle.
+Skeletor has borrowed the idea of having a special form of configuration option for system properties from Gradle.
 So if you define a property with a `systemProp.` prefix, it will be added as a system property internally.
 So to configure an HTTP proxy, you only need to add the following to your Skeletor configuration: